-Underlining serves many functions in a garment, but most generally it supports the fashion fabric and improves the overall look of a garment.
-It adds body to the fabric in a subtle but luxurious way, enhancing the fabric’s drape.
-Underlining helps stabilize loosely woven fabrics and can strengthen delicate fabrics.
-It is also a great and easy way to reduce the transparency of sheer fabrics.
-Garments that are underlined will wear better, last longer and wrinkle less as the supporting nature of the underlining protects the outer fashion fabric from excessive wear and tear.
+Underlining serves many functions in a garment, but generally it supports the fashion fabric and improves the overall look of your piece.
+It adds body to the fabric in a subtle but luxurious way, enhancing the drape.
+It also helps stabilize loosely woven fabrics, strengthens delicate fabrics and reduces the transparency of sheer fabrics.
+Basically, garments that are underlined will wear better, last longer and wrinkles less as it protects the outer, more fashionable fabric from excessive wear and tear.

-Underlining is not the same as lining or interfacing.
-In fact, they are quite different.
-Interfacing is used to add stability and structure to select parts of a garment while lining is nothing more than a way to conceal the underbelly of a garment that hangs separate from it.
+Just remember: underlining is not the same as lining or interfacing.
+In fact, they're quite different.
+Interfacing is used to add stability and structure to select parts of a garment, while lining is nothing more than a way to conceal the underbelly of a garment that hangs separate from it.

-Underlining facilitates marking, sewing and finishing.
-Construction markings are done on the underlining fabric instead of the fashion fabric, which prevents over handling the garment fabric.
-The markings can be made more visible, aiding in the overall construction and fit of a garment .
+Underlining also facilitates marking, sewing and finishing.
+Construction markings are done on the underlining fabric instead of the fashion fabric, which prevents over-handling the garment fabric.
+Because of this, the markings can be made more visible, aiding in the overall construction and fit of a garment .

 When sewing, the underlining acts as the medium to hold stitching that otherwise would be secured to the fashion fabric or be evident on the garment’s right side.
 Since underlining is, in essence, “fused” to each pattern piece, hems and facings can be secured to the underlining and not the fashion fabric, so no signs of stitching appear on the right side of the garment.

-The most typical fabrics used for underlining include cotton batiste, silk organza and light to medium weight cotton broadcloth, but a wide variety of other fabrics can be used for this couture technique.
+The most typical fabrics used for underlining include cotton batiste, silk organza and light-to-medium-weight cotton broadcloth, but a wide variety of other fabrics can be used for this couture technique.
 Fabrics as simple or inexpensive as muslin or even lightweight fusible interfacing can be used as underlining.
-It all depends on what is required for your specific project and fashion fabric.
+It all depends on your specific project and fashion fabric.

-1. Simply cut out your fashion fabric pattern pieces in the usual manner.
+1. Cut out your fashion fabric pattern pieces in the usual manner.
 Don’t transfer any markings to the fashion fabric.

-2. Then cut the same pieces out of the underlining fabric.
+2. Cut the same pieces out of the underlining fabric.

-3. Next, transfer all necessary markings onto the underlining.
+3. Transfer all necessary markings onto the underlining.

 4. Join each underlining piece to the wrong side of each fashion fabric pattern piece, so the transferred markings are visible.
 Make sure all edges are aligned.

-5. Now, pin the two pieces together securely down the middle of the piece, along the grainline.
+5. Pin the two pieces together securely down the middle of the piece, along the grainline.

 7. Hand-baste the underlining to the fashion fabric within the seam allowances all around each piece.

-The process is now complete and normal garment construction can commence.
-At the end of your project, you’ll have a garment that will look high-end and last far longer than if you had skipped the underlining process.
-Fabulous!
+Now begin the normal garment construction!
+At the end of your project, you’ll have a garment that will look high-end.